Proofreading is a legitimate work-from-home job that gives you the opportunity to make an income from the comfort of your own home.

 Do I have to have a degree to be a proofreader?

-No, you don’t need to have a degree in order to work from home as a proofreader or to take a proofreading course.
-As long as you know how to do the work, you can make money with this job.
+While many proofreaders have a Bachelor’s degree in English or journalism, you don’t need to have a degree in order to work as a proofreader.
+As long as you have a thorough understanding of grammar and know how to do the work, you can make money with this job.